 The holidays can be a dangerous time to be on the road, with winter road conditions, fatigue, distractions, more traffic, and higher alcohol consumption all common during the holidays.
 Law enforcement in Washington state takes drinking and driving seriously.
-Prosecutors filed 2,157 DUI cases in December of 2015 alone.
+In 2022, there were 6,374 alcohol-involved crashes in Washington state—124 of which were fatal.
+In Seattle alone, there were 614 DUI accidents.
 There were over 26,000 driving under the influence of alcohol and other drugs cases in Washington courts in 2015.

 The alcohol-related accident rate statistics nationwide are staggering.
 Almost 20 percent of the traffic crashes that take the lives of children in America involve alcohol.
 Around 30 percent of all traffic fatalities in Washington have at least one driver over the legal limit for alcohol.
 In fact, nearly 20 percent of Washington road deaths had drivers whose blood alcohol content (BAC) of 0.15, which is almost twice the legal limit.